mugnozzo/list-of-useful-tools/README.md

 - [dict.cc](https://www.dict.cc/ "dict.cc") - An online dictionary (from/to English and German to/from a lot of languages) mantained by everybody (there is a forum too)
 - [ithkuil](https://www.ithkuil.net/ "ithkuil") - A constructed logical language made to minimize semantic ambiguity
 - [la sutysisku](https://la-lojban.github.io/sutysisku/en/ "la sutysisku") - A lojban online dictionary (code on github: https://github.com/La-Lojban/sutysisku/)
+- [lojban](https://mw.lojban.org/ "lojban") - Lojban is a constructed logical language that gives you the capability of talking about everything with no ambiguity
 - [Lojban - The Incomplete Lojban Language](https://la-lojban.github.io/uncll/romoi/xhtml_section_chunks/index.html "Lojban - The Incomplete Lojban Language") - The community version of the Complete lojban language.
 Single html page version: https://la-lojban.github.io/uncll/romoi/xhtml_no_chunks/.
 Project on GitHub (PDF/ePub downloads and diffs from the official CLL): https://github.com/La-Lojban/uncll
-- [lojban.org](https://mw.lojban.org/ "lojban.org") - Lojban is a constructed logical language that gives you the capability of talking about everything with no ambiguity
 - [pimsleur](https://www.pimsleur.com/ "pimsleur") - A method/website/app to learn foreign languages by listening and repeating everyday conversation and focusing on pronunciation
 - [refold](https://refold.la/ "refold") - a guide to language learning; refold explains a method to learn a foreign language from scratch to fluency
 - [speakly](https://speakly.me/en "speakly") - a method/website/app to learn foreign languages (it currently has 8 languages available) by learning the 4000 most frequent words/expressions/sentences in the target languages with listening/speaking/flashcard exercises
 - [stofnun árna magnússonar](https://arnastofnun.is "stofnun árna magnússonar") - Árna Magnússon's Foundation for Icelandic Studies
 - [tatoeba](https://tatoeba.org/en/ "tatoeba") - A collection of sentences translated in multiple languages.
 You can contribute with new sentences or by reviewing existing ones
+- [toki pona](https://tokipona.org/ "toki pona") - a minimalist constructed language built from about 120 core words, designed around simplicity and clarity of thought
 - [word reference](https://www.wordreference.com/ "word reference") - An online dictionary (there is a forum too)

 ## latex